tnichols217/notes/BritLit/Edward Lear.md

 ## The Owl and the Pussy-Cat

-- Follows a ABAB CDCD EE D
+- Follows a ABAB CDCD EE D, but he often just forgets the rhyme scheme and does whatever
+-